Apex Legends is a battle royale game similar to Fortnite. It is for a slightly older audience and has grittier effects.

 There’s a lot more emphasis on gunplay (rather than Fortnite’s building mechanic) and when a player is shot, a small cloud of blood surrounds them.
 The violence is quite superficial, but be aware that it may not be suitable for all children.

 To play well requires good communication between players and in-game chat can create some truly memorable gaming moments.
-Players can hook up their headset and communicate with teammates via voice chat, a great feature for a fast-paced game.
+Players can hook up their headsets and communicate with teammates via voice chat, a great feature for a fast-paced game.

 However, remember that the real-time voice chat is never moderated and children playing could be exposed to abusive language or behaviour.